Chapter 8: The Development Loop Reimagined cover

 We call it a development loop, but that is wrong.
 Loops repeat.
 Loops are predictable.
 What we are doing with AI is spiraling.
 Each iteration changes the nature of the next.

-You do not just think about the solution.
-You think about how to think about the solution in a way that AI can extend and explore.
+You think about how to think about the solution, in a way that AI can extend and explore.
 Meta-thinking.
 It transforms what thoughts are worth having.
 I used to spend mental energy on implementation details.
 Now I spend it on clarity of intent.
 Syntax to semantics.
 How to what and why.

 When I write specifications for Sonnet 4, I am not defining rigid requirements.
 I am opening a dialogue.
 The spec is a starting point for exploration, not an endpoint.
 The AI reads between the lines, infers intent, asks questions I had not thought to answer.

-The AI does not just write code.
-It writes variations, alternatives, different approaches to the same problem.
+The AI writes variations, alternatives, different approaches to the same problem.
 Parallel universes where different architectural decisions were made, and you cherry-pick the best outcomes from each timeline.

 Review is where time bends.
 You read code at the speed of thought, but you are not checking syntax.
 You are evaluating understanding.
 Did the AI grasp the business context?
 Did it respect the unspoken constraints?